Mewnyers/img2pdf/README.md

-# webp2pdf
+# img2pdf
-webp2pdf is a Python script that converts all WebP images in a folder to PDF format, and then merges them into a single PDF file.
-It can also convert a single WebP image file to PDF.
+img2pdf is a command-line program that converts image files to PDF format.
+All images in a folder can be converted to PDF format and combined into a single PDF file.
+It currently supports the following image formats: PNG, JPG, JPEG, WebP, BMP, GIF, TIFF

 # Requirements
 ・Python 3.x